Tombarr/barrasso-blog/content/posts/2025-12-10-reflections-on-a-year-abroad/index.md

 The hikes throughout Lauterbrunnen and the Alps were incredible, but taking a series of gondolas and trains up several thousand meters feels like cheating.
 Hard work that leads to **a sense of accomplishment is motivating**.
 It's more than just the [IKEA effect](https://en.wikipedia.org/wiki/IKEA_effect).

 Surprisingly, a last minute hike to Chilchbalm proved more memorable.
-It's an awesome glacial basin, and one of the view places outside of National Parks like Glacier and the Grand Tetons that make I truly felt small.
+It's an awesome glacial basin, and one of the view places outside of National Parks like Glacier and the Grand Tetons that I truly felt small.

 ## Italy 🇮🇹